Hybrid Querying Over Relational Databases and Large Language Models: SWAN Construction

 \subsection{Schema Curation}

 The main challenges in evaluating hybrid queries are: i) generating beyond-database questions, and ii) ensuring the availability of ground truth answers for these questions.
 Fortunately, the Bird benchmark provides valuable assets: natural language questions, SQL queries, and the databases.
 Leveraging these resources, we can modify the databases to create questions that the databases can not answer based on the database content.
 For the four selected databases, we removed specific columns or entire tables to generate beyond-database questions.
 For example, in the Superhero database, the $superhero$ table contains a $publisher\_id$ field, which is a foreign key used to identify the $publisher\_name$ in the $publisher$ table.
 By dropping the $publisher\_id$ column, all questions related to finding the name of the publisher become unanswerable based on the newly curated database.
-After the schema curation, the statistics of the selected databases are shown in Table~\ref{tab:dbstats}.
+While the entire publisher table can be directly dropped, we kept the distinct values of $publisher\_name$ to assist LLMs in correctly formatting the output related to publishers (see more explanation in the next section).
+After schema curation, the statistics of the selected databases are shown in Table~\ref{tab:dbstats}.